Sitka's Water Quality

 - Report certification statement and signatures.

-Sitka's 2014 Watershed Control Report indicates that recreational activities in the vicinity of Blue lake have not resulted in past or present "special concern" for Blue Lake water quality.
+Sitka's 2017 Watershed Control Report indicates that recreational activities in the vicinity of Blue lake have not resulted in past or present "special concern" for Blue Lake water quality.
 In addition, there are no indications that past, present or expected future levels of human activities in Blue Lake watershed are having or will have any effects on source water quality and only a minimal threat of contamination exists.
-Water quality monitoring continues to verify that we do not have any realistic "special concerns" with the watershed and its water quality.
+Water quality monitoring continues to verify that we do not have any realistic concerns with the watershed or its water quality.